ocademy-ai/machine-learning/open-machine-learning-jupyter-book/assignments/data-science/data-processing-in-python.md

 # Data processing in Python

-In this assignment, we will ask you to elaborate on the code we have started developing in our challenges.
+In this assignment, we will ask you to elaborate on the code we have started developing in these [challenges](../../data-science/working-with-data/numpy.md#your-turn-🚀).
 The assignment consists of two parts:

 ## COVID-19 spread modeling